Sqmagadi/HTML-CSS-JS-CODE-SNIPPETS/15. Fixed Vertical Icon Bar/README.md

 # FIXED VERTICAL ICON BAR LEFT

 This simple web page demonstrates how to make a Responsive Vertical Icon Bar using HTML and CSS.
+The Bar will be fixed at the top left of the page.

 ## HTML Structure